 How annoying is it when you lose your favorite BBC channels on your Samsung TV?

-In fact, it is a fairly common occurrence which is why we’ve created this guide.
+While it isn’t one of the most common problems with Samsung TVs, your Samsung TV not picking up channels isn’t all that rare either.
 In this guide, you’ll find all the various fixes you can try to resolve the problem.

 Check BBC’s Transmitter Checker Tool